“A baby is born with a need to be loved—and never outgrows it.”

 There are many adoption agencies in Pennsylvania, both private and nonprofit.
 Before settling on a specific agency, make sure you have done your research.
 Check to see how long the agency has been offering services.
 Read reviews and ask around for referrals.
 Decide if the location of the agency is convenient as you will likely be attending counseling and classes nearby.
 Don’t be afraid to ask questions.
 Most agencies will offer consultations at no cost so that you can obtain any information you may need.

-The following is a short list of agencies in the state of Pennsylvania.
+The following is a shortlist of agencies in the state of Pennsylvania.
 This is not an all-inclusive list by any means, so feel free to research other agencies as well!
-There are a plethora to choose from.
+There is a plethora to choose from.

 1. Catholic Charities of Harrisburg – This diocese offers domestic infant adoption and special needs adoption.
 There is currently a 4-5 year wait from the time the application is received until a child is placed into the home.
 This wait time may be shorter if a family meets certain criteria and can provide a home to a child with specific needs (such as an infant with medical needs or a child who is African American).
 They offer reasonable adoption fees with no hidden costs.